Role of domain wall fluctuations in non-Fermi liquid behavior of metamagnets: Introduction

-Nonuniform magnetic state can be considered as a distinctive phase itself. \cite{nagaev, binz} For example in metamagnetic transition of thin magnetic films magneto-dipole interaction can give rise to formation of magnetic domains.\cite{binz} In another example domains can be formed in spatially random variation of effective magnetic field.
-This model was proposed to explain unusual magnetotransport effects of ferromagnetic alloys.\cite{burkov}
+The phase separation, which is a natural phenomena occurring at the first order phase transition, suggests an importance of considering the contributions to the resistivity due to structural differences of separated phases and phase boundaries (domain walls).\cite{Dikshtein_jetp84, Dikshtein_jetp86} We would like to point out that the nonuniform magnetic state can be considered as a distinctive phase itself. \cite{Nagaev, Dikshtein_jetp84, Dikshtein_jetp86, Binz, Berridge_prl09, Maleev, Conduit} For example, at the metamagnetic transition of thin magnetic films, the magneto-dipole interaction can give rise to formation of magnetic domains of various types.\cite{Dikshtein_jetp84, Dikshtein_jetp86, Binz} Also, a magnetic analog of a Fulde-Ferrel-Larkin-Ovchinnikov phase can develop at the first order phase transition.\cite{Berridge_prl09} In another example, the domains can be formed in spatially random magnetic field.
+This model was proposed to explain unusual magnetotransport effects of ferromagnetic alloys.\cite{Burkov}

-The phase separation in first order magnetic phase transition might exists in considerable range of temperature, pressure and other parameters.
-In broadened phase transition the ratio of phases volume, structure and area of phase boundary depend on temperature.
-In broadened phase transition such factors as large difference in phases resistivity, or strong electron scattering by the phase boundary can strongly influence temperature dependence of electronic kinetic properties of material.

-In this paper we consider the temperature dependence of resistivity due to scattering of conducting electrons by domain walls fluctuations in broadened metamagnetic first order phase transition.
-Domain walls correspond to crossover from states with low magnetization to high magnetization.
-Theoretically domain walls between phases appear in regions of space where two minima of free energy have equal value.
-The contribution to resistivity will only be significant when the wall fluctuations relaxation time is comparable or larger than that of the volume magnetic fluctuations.
+In this paper we propose a possible scenario of appearance of bosonic critical soft modes at the magnetic first order phase transition driven by a magnetic field.
+The system of our study is a three-dimensional metamagnet that splits into regions with high and low magnetization (magnetic domains) with corresponding domain walls.
+We show that the spin fluctuations, which are short lived inside the magnetic domains, might become critical at the domain walls.
+Therefore, in the spirit of theory \cite{Moriya, Hertz, Millis}, the scattering of conducting electron by these domain wall fluctuations results in non-Fermi liquid behavior of resistivity.